European Congress of Ethnic Religions: Members and leadership

 ECER's website defines the scope of the organization: "By Ethnic Religion, we mean religion, spirituality, and cosmology that is firmly grounded in a particular people's traditions.
 In our view, this does not include modern occult or ariosophic theories/ideologies, nor syncretic neo-religions."

-The current president of the organization is Andras Corban-Arthen.
+Since 2023, the president of the ECER is Uģis Nastevičs.

 Member organizations represent Baltic, Slavic, Germanic, Greek, and Roman traditions.
-As of 2014 the member organizations of ECER are:
+As of 2023, the member organizations of the ECER were: